Discover examples and inspirations to draft your perfect elevator pitch.

 5. Use the surprise element

 Have you ever wondered how to write creative content that sparks your passion and sells really well too?
-If you signed up at Careeher, you would find out the answer for sure.
-We teach you how to turn the passion for your pen into a full blown career for yourself.
+If you signed up at CareeHer, you would find out the answer for sure.
+We teach you how to turn the passion for your pen into a full-blown career for yourself.

-6. Narrate an example about a customer
+6. Narrate an example of a customer

 Sarah Hossain was one of the members of a creative team at a local magazine.
 It used to take hours for her to write content that was up to the mark.
 It was not that she could not write, she just needed some guidance in the right direction.
-After a few sessions at Careeher, her skill has enhanced and her confidence is back on track.
+After a few sessions at CareeHer, her skill has enhanced and her confidence is back on track.

-Elevator pitch is not for everyone!
+The Elevator pitch is not for everyone!

 Always keep in mind that these elevator pitches should only be delivered in casual conversations when people ask you for an introduction about yourself.
-If you start spouting it off to every Tom, Dick and Harry, you are not earning any credibility.
+If you start spouting it off to every Tom, Dick, and Harry, you are not earning any credibility.
 But when you engage in conversation which leads to your work, you should always have a creative response.